yoyosource/LEN/README.md

 - 08.28 2021 LixEntNow Mark3

 ## Instruction Set
-- +1 -> increment current cell (Value in Composter: 3)
+- +1 -> increment current cell
-- -1 -> decrement current cell (Value in Composter: 5)
+- -1 -> decrement current cell
-- rotieren -> rotate to next cell (Value in Composter: 7)
+- rotate -> rotate to next cell
-- eingeben -> read input and put value in currently active cell (Value in Composter: 6)
+- input -> read input and put value in currently active cell
-- ausgeben -> write current cell value to output (Value in Composter: 4)
+- output -> write current cell value to output
-- while -> starts a do while loop (Value in Composter: 1)
+- while -> starts a do while loop
-- endwhile -> ends a do while loop, jumps back if current cell is not ZERO (Value in Composter: 2)
+- endwhile -> ends a do while loop, jumps back if current cell is not ZERO